- What does “CSA” mean?

 Yes, the farm is really just one acre.
 We try to use our space as intensively as possible, and after several years of farming, we still have not reached our maximum production.
 For now, we do not have any plans to acquire more land.

 How long is the CSA season?

-The full year runs from April to December.
-Members can choose to subscribe for the full CSA year or for only a season, i.e., spring, summer, or fall.
+The full year runs from May to November.
+Members can choose to subscribe for the full CSA year or half a year.

 Where else can we get your produce?

 We sell nearly all of our produce to our members via the CSA.
 Occasionally, our produce is also featured at local restaurants.